AdneneBoumessouer/BRICKS-Anomaly-Detection/readme.md

 * *skipCAE* is inspired by: https://arxiv.org/pdf/1606.08921.pdf

 **NOTE:**
-The models *mvtecCAE*, *baselineCAE* and *inceptionCAE* are quite comparable in performance.
+* *mvtecCAE*, *baselineCAE* and *inceptionCAE* are comparable in performance.

 **WARNING:**
-Both remaining models, *resnetCAE* and *skipCAE*, are still being tested, as they are prone to overfitting, which translates in the case of convolutional auto-encoders by copying its inputs without filtering out the defective regions.
+* *resnetCAE* and *skipCAE*, are still being tested, as they are prone to overfitting, which translates in the case of convolutional auto-encoders by copying its inputs without filtering out the defective regions.

 ## Prerequisites